sharmainec/tp/docs/UserGuide.md

 * `add e/Good Morning f/早安`
 * `add e/Hello f/你好`

-### Listing all persons : `list`
+### Listing all flashcards : `list`

-Shows a list of all persons in the address book.
+Shows a list of all flashcards in LingoGO!.

 Format: `list`

-### Editing a person : `edit`
+### Editing a flashcard : `edit`

-Edits an existing person in the address book.
+Edits an existing flashcard in LingoGO!.

-Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`
+Format: `edit INDEX [e/ENGLISH_PHRASE] [f/FOREIGN_PHRASE]`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the flashcard at the specified `INDEX`.
+The index refers to the index number shown in the displayed flashcard list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+* `edit 1 e/Good Morning` Edits the English phrase of the 1st flashcard to be `Good Morning`.
+* `edit 2 f/Guten Morgen` Edits the foreign phrase of the 2nd flashcard to be `Guten Morgen`.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+* `edit 2 e/Good Morning f/Guten Morgen` Edits the English phrase and foreign phrase of the 2nd flashcard to be `Good Morning` and `Guten Morgen` respectively.

 ### Locating persons by name: `find`